 Nadine Provenzano ⎟ Founder, Producer & Editor

-Jill of all trades and the driving force behind GrowEatGather, Nadine spends most of her days helping her husband (see below) run a small film production company in the South West.
-She’s also a bit of a whiz with websites.
+Jill of all trades and the driving force behind GrowEatGather, Nadine spends most of her days helping her husband (see below) run a small video production company in the South West.

 Nadine loves to work alongside people who want to make stuff that matters.
 Good people that are doing what they can to make a difference in their local community.
 GrowEatGather exists because of these people.